ByteTrix/Media-Player-Scrobbler-for-Simkl/CONTRIBUTING.md

-# Contributing to Simkl Movie Tracker
+# Contributing to SIMKL Scrobbler

-Thank you for considering contributing to Simkl Movie Tracker!
+Thank you for considering contributing to SIMKL Scrobbler!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct